alkc/SHEsisPlus/README.md

 <img src="http://shesisplus.bio-x.cn/images/help-assoc-qtl.PNG">

-This is an exmple of output for case/control association analysis.
-The fileds are:
+This is an example of output for case/control association analysis.
+The fields are:

 <table>
 <tbody>